yapplabs/ember-strong-attrs/README.md

 ## Caveats

+- Experimental.
+This is alpha software, and we think it's a *cool* idea but not sure if it's a *good* idea yet.
 - You need to enable [ES7 Decorators][decorators] in Babel.
 - [JSHint does not support ES7 Decorators at the moment][jshint-no-decorators] so you will get JSHint errors like this: ` Unexpected '@'.`.